djalbat/yapp/README.md

 ![JSON](https://github.com/djalbat/yapp/blob/master/assets/json.png)

 Yapp is fully configurable.
-You can style it as a whole or target a specific syntax.
-As well as specifying languages, you can supply it with plugins for additional language support.
+You can style it overall or target a specific languages.
+Its plugin architecture allows support to be added for any additional language.

 ## Installation